ibm-cloud-docs/log-analysis/ingestion_key.md

 3. Identify the instance for which you want to get the ingestion key, and click **View ingestion key**.

-4. A pop up window opens where you can click **Show** to view the ingestion key.
+4. A window opens where you can click **Show** to view the ingestion key.

-## Getting the ingestion key through the IBM Log Analysis with LogDNA Web UI
+## Get the ingestion key through the IBM Log Analysis with LogDNA Web UI
 {: #logdna_ui}

 To get the ingestion key for an IBM Log Analysis with LogDNA instance by using the IBM Log Analysis with LogDNA Web UI, complete the following steps:

 1. Launch the IBM Log Analysis with LogDNA web UI.
-For more information, see [Launching the IBM Log Analysis with LogDNA Web UI](/docs/services/Log-Analysis-with-LogDNA/view_logs.html#step2).
+For more information, see [Launching the IBM Log Analysis with LogDNA Web UI](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-view_logs#view_logs_step2).

 2. Select the **Configuration** icon.
 Then select **Organization**.